inveniosoftware/invenio/docs/developers/git-workflow.rst

 branch, indicating ``git branch johndoe/new-feature-b`` in the email Subject header so that the emails will be threaded properly and given special treatment in the haystack of Joe's usual email conversation.
 Please also add any special observations for merge.
-Example.
+Example:

 .. code-block:: console